 - (a) Expunction Self-Executing.
 Except for records relating to proceedings that have become public pursuant to C.R.C.P.
-241.31, all records relating to proceedings conducted pursuant to these Rules, which proceedings were dismissed, shall be expunged from the files of the committee and Regulation Counsel three years after the end of the year in which dismissal occurred. - (b) Definition.
-The terms "expunge" and "expunction" shall mean the destruction of all records or other evidence of any type, including but not limited to, the informal complaint, request for investigation, the response, Investigator's notes, and the report of investigation. - (c) Notice to Respondent.
+251.31, all records relating to proceedings conducted pursuant to these Rules, which proceedings were dismissed, shall be expunged from the files of the committee, the Presiding Disciplinary Judge, the Appellate Discipline Commission, and Regulation Counsel three years after the end of the year in which dismissal occurred. - (b) Definition.
+The terms "expunge" and "expunction" shall mean the destruction of all records or other evidence of any type, including but not limited to, the request for investigation, the response, Investigator's notes, and the report of investigation.

+- (c) Notice to Respondent.
 If proceedings conducted pursuant to these Rules (or their predecessor) were commenced, the attorney in question shall be given prompt written notice of the expunction. - (d) Effect of Expunction.
 After expunction, the proceedings shall be deemed never to have occurred.
-Upon either general or specific inquiry concerning the existence of proceedings which have been expunged, the committee shall respond by stating that no record of the proceedings exists.
+Upon either general or specific inquiry concerning the existence of proceedings which have been expunged, the committee or the Regulation Counsel shall respond by stating that no record of the proceedings exists.
 The attorney in question may properly respond to any general inquiry about proceedings which have been expunged by stating that no record of the proceedings exists.
 The attorney in question may properly respond to any inquiry requiring reference to a specific proceeding which has been expunged by stating only that the proceeding was dismissed and that the record of the proceeding was expunged pursuant to this Rule.
-After a response as provided in this Rule is given to an inquirer, no further response to an inquiry into the nature or scope of the proceedings which have been expunged shall be made. - (e) Retention of Records.
-Upon written application to the committee, for good cause and with written notice to the attorney in question and opportunity to such attorney to be heard, the Regulation Counsel may request that records which would otherwise be expunged under this Rule be retained for such additional period of time not to exceed three years as the Committee deems appropriate.
+After a response as provided in this Rule is given to an inquirer, no further response to an inquiry into the nature or scope of the proceedings which have been expunged need be made. - (e) Retention of Records.
+Upon written application to the committee, for good cause and with written notice to the attorney in question and opportunity to such attorney to be heard, the Regulation Counsel may request that records which would otherwise be expunged under this Rule be retained for such additional period of time not to exceed three years as the committee deems appropriate.
 The Regulation Counsel may seek further extensions of the period for which retention of the records is authorized whenever a previous application has been granted.

-RULE 241.34.
+RULE 251.34.
 ADVISORY COMMITTEE

 - (a) Advisory Committee.
 The Supreme Court Advisory Committee is hereby established.
 The Advisory Committee shall serve as a permanent committee of the Supreme Court. - (1) Members.
-The Advisory Committee shall be composed of the chair and vice-chair of the attorney regulation committee and the chair of the Appellate Discipline Commission.
-The Presiding Disciplinary Judge, the two Supreme Court justices who serve as liaison to the attorney regulation system, a member of the bar, and a member of the public shall also serve as members of the Advisory Committee.
+The Advisory Committee shall be composed of the chair and vice-chair of the Attorney Regulation Committee and the chair of the Appellate Discipline Commission.
+Two Supreme Court justices who serve as liaison to the attorney regulation system, two members of the Bar, and a member of the public shall also serve as members of the Advisory Committee.
+Diversity shall be a consideration in making the appointments.